yarafe/Test/FMG/ha/README.md

 - 2 FortiManager VM with one NIC and data disk(s) for log storage
 - 1 VNETs containing a subnet for the FortiManager
-- Basic/Standard public IPs depending on deployment scenarios:
+- Standard public IPs depending on deployment scenarios:

 	* Manual Failover: 2 optional Public IPs
-	* VRRP Automatic Failover with Public IP Attached to Secondary Private IP Address: 3 Public IPs
+	* VRRP Automatic Failover with Public IP Attached to Secondary Private IP Address: 2 optional Public IPs and one mandatory Public IP
 	* VRRP Automatic Failover Using Secondary Private IP Address: 2 optional Public IPs

 To enhance the availability of the solution VM can be installed in different Availability Zones instead of an Availability Set.
+The availability zone is the default option in the template.
 If Availability Zones deployment is selected but the location does not support Availability Zones an Availability Set will be deployed.
 If Availability Zones deployment is selected and Availability Zones are available in the location, FortiManager A will be placed in Zone 1, FortiManager B will be placed in Zone 2.

 This Azure ARM template can also be extended or customized based on your requirements.
 Additional subnets besides the ones mentioned above are not automatically generated.

-The FortiManager can also be deployed without a public IP on the network interface.
-Select 'None' as the public IP.

 We will present three different scenarios for deploying FortiManager in high availability HA configuration: